typedb/typedb/docs/README.md

 You can now view the documentation by navigating your web browser to `http://127.0.0.1:4005/`

-## Deployment
+## Deployment & Final Testing
+After you are done making changes, run the deployment server with ```node ./deploy-server.js``` to test how everything is going to look on releasing.
+You can access the site on `http://127.0.0.1:3003/`

-Run the `deploy.sh` script after making changes.
-Deploys the application to our heroku server.
+Run ```source ./deploy.sh``` from your __stable__ branch after the above testing step.
+The Script Deploys the application to our heroku server.
 Make sure you have the correct git credentials.

+If deploying from some other branch make sure to edit `deploy.sh` file to branch off accordingly.

 ## Tests